mayaCostantini/sigstore-the-hard-way-aws/src/03-domain-configuration.md

 In the console, search for the `Elastic IP addresses` in `EC2`.
 Click on `Allocate Elastic IP address`, select `Amazon's pool of IPv4 addresses`, optionally add a tag and click `Allocate`.
-Repeat this process three times to get IP addresses for each one of the four services we will deploy.
+Repeat this process three times to get IP addresses for each one of the services we will deploy that need a public IP.
 The addresses should be ready shortly under the `Elastic IP addresses` menu.

 Now let's associate the allocated addresses to each one of our instances.